-What are LTM and NTM Multiples?
+What is LTM vs. NTM Multiples?

 Last Twelve Months (LTM) or Next Twelve Months (NTM) are two standard forms in which valuation multiples are presented in trading and transaction comps analyses.
 While LTM multiples are backward-looking and based on historical performance, NTM multiples are formulated from projected figures.

-Review of Valuation Multiples
+Valuation Multiples Review

 Multiples in relative valuation consist of a measure of value in the numerator and a metric capturing financial performance in the denominator.